adarsh6938/neural-nexus-mcp/README.md

 ### Vector Search Diagnostics

-Memento MCP includes built-in diagnostic capabilities to help troubleshoot vector search issues:
+Neural Nexus MCP includes built-in diagnostic capabilities to help troubleshoot vector search issues:

 - **Embedding Verification**: The system checks if entities have valid embeddings and automatically generates them if missing
 - **Vector Index Status**: Verifies that the vector index exists and is in the ONLINE state